 A major benefit of filing a Lexapro lawsuit is that plaintiffs could be awarded monetary damages for their injuries.
 The costs involved in treating a Lexpro injury or caring for a child with a birth defect can be overwhelming for many people.
 In a successful lawsuit, plaintiffs can receive damages forany lost wages, medical expenses, pain suffering, and the cost of caring for a child with birth defects.

 In addition to monetary benefits, Lexapro lawsuits help raise public awareness about the risks associated with the drug.
 This could, in turn, spark in-depth conversations between patients and doctors about the advantages and disadvantages of taking the medication.
-If you're interested in pursuing a Lexapro birth defect suit, you should speak with an attorney about getting a free claim evaluation.
+If you're interested in pursuing a Lexapro birth defect suit, you should speak with an attorney specializing in drugs and medical devices about what steps to take.

 Contact a qualified product liability attorney to make sure your rights are protected.